edgedb/edgedb-rust/README.md

 Running Tests
 =============

-See [justfile](./justfile) for all commands to run the complete test suite.
+`cargo test --all-features` will test most features of the creates in this repository, however some feature combinations will not be tested.
+See [justfile](./justfile) for all commands to run the complete feature matrix test suite.

 License
 =======

 Licensed under either of